Reikaze/ReikazeRambles/README.md

 </div>

-This repository acts as the source code location for [the Unicorn Utterances blog](https://unicorn-utterances.com)
+This repository acts as the source code location for [the Reikaze Rambles blog](https://unicorn-utterances.com)

 ## Sponsors